PurpleKingdomGames/ultraviolet/README.md

 You shouldn't have too much trouble with GLSL reserved words because many of them have the same status in Scala, and Ultraviolets validation should catch all the others at compile time.

 Naming conventions to avoid:
-- Do not call a function something like `def xy(v: vec4): ???` because this will likely interfere with the Swizzle mechanisms.
+- Do not call a function something like `def xy(v: vec4): ???` because this will likely interfere with the Swizzle mechanisms (e.g. `vec3(1.0f).yx`).
 Not at the point of definition but at the point of use.
 - Do not name anything `val0...N` or `def0...N`, as this is the naming scheme UltraViolet uses internally when it needs to create identifiers, and you'll end up in a mess.
+The `val` and `def` prefixes where picked in the hope the Scala people would naturally avoid them.

 ## Comparison table

-Only including the differences or note worthy features.
-If they're the same they are omitted.
+Only included are the differences or note worthy features.
+If they're the same in both languages they are omitted.

 | Feature                           | Scala | GLSL | Ultraviolet | Notes                                                                                            |
 | --------------------------------- | ----- | ---- | ----------- | ------------------------------------------------------------------------------------------------ |